AntonioLaurance/DronesFlood/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* A especial thanks to our teachers ❤️.
+* A special thanks to our teachers ❤️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>